 The Church is always open on a Sunday morning.
 Our main service starts at 10.30 am and lasts just over an hour.
 The service is usually a sung Eucharist and we very much hope you will stay and have coffee with us afterwards.
 Children are welcome, and for moments when the goings-on seem too much, there is a children’s corner with books, puzzles, and pages to colour which is well used and you are likely to find other children there on most occasions.

-During the week the Church is open for visiting, and private prayer in St Eanswythe’s Chapel, on Mondays and Wednesdays from 10.00 am to 12.00 pm, and Fridays from 10.00 am to 2.00 pm.
+The Church is open for visiting, and private prayer in St Eanswythe’s Chapel, on Mondays, Wednesdays, and Fridays from 11am to 3pm, and Saturdays from 12 noon to 3pm.
 On the last Thursday of the month there is a said service of Holy Communion which lasts about 30 minutes at 10.30 am.
-During Lent this moves to 11.30 am to allow a Lent Lunch to follow on at 12 noon (note that there is no Lent Lunch during the interregnum so the Thursday communion will be at 10.30).
+During Lent this moves to 11.30 am and is followed by a Lent Lunch at 12 noon.

 Tours of the church for groups between ten and twenty in number can be arranged by contacting Ian Gordon on 07877 407702 or by emailing him at firstname.lastname@example.org.